Photo courtesy of Dennis Schroeder, NREL 18022

-The Solar Outreach Partnership helps communities overcome individual needs and barriers with assistance that may take the form of program or policy analysis, research support, a technical review of an RFP, market analysis, or aid in designing a new solar incentive program.
+The Solar Outreach Partnership helps communities overcome individual needs and barriers with assistance that may take the form of program or policy analysis, research support, a technical review of an RFP, market analysis, or technical assistance specific to a school or school district.

 The Solar Technical Assistance Team provides technical assistance services, such as policy evaluation and potential impact analysis, to state policy makers and staff regarding solar technology deployment.

 Tools from the Alternative Fuels Data Center include calculators, interactive maps, and data searches that can assist fleets, fuel providers, and other transportation decision makers in their efforts to reduce petroleum use.